Amarsven/Python-T9-implementation/README.md

 A simple [T9](https://en.wikipedia.org/wiki/T9_(predictive_text)) implementation in python using bio pythons trie

-This is a basic T9 project that turns your numpad into T9 Nokia experience.
+This is a basic T9 project that turns your numpad into a T9 Nokia experience.
 It is not only retro but allows you to type with one hand.
 This small project is still far from the proper experience as it used to function.